sindresorhus/grunt-sass/readme.md

 # grunt-sass [![Build Status](https://secure.travis-ci.org/sindresorhus/grunt-sass.png?branch=master)](http://travis-ci.org/sindresorhus/grunt-sass)

+[Grunt][grunt] tasks to compile SCSS to CSS using [node-sass](https://github.com/andrew/node-sass)

 *Requires grunt 0.4.
 Use version 0.2.5 for grunt 0.3 compatibility*

-[Grunt][grunt] tasks to compile SCSS to CSS using [node-sass](https://github.com/andrew/node-sass)

-**Check out [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) (based on Ruby Sass) if you want something stable that also supports the old syntax**

 ## Overview

 This task uses the experimental and superfast Node.js based Sass compiler [node-sass](https://github.com/andrew/node-sass) (which only compiles .scss files).

-*Note that node-sass is currently under heavy development and might be unstable, there are also some stuff missing, like compression options and file/folder context, which means you need to specify @import using the relative path from your Gruntfile.*
+*Note that node-sass is currently under heavy development and might be unstable, there are also some stuff missing, like a compression option.
+Check out [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) (based on Ruby Sass) if you want something stable that also supports the old syntax.*

 ## Getting Started